bstarika/bstarika/README.md

 - 👋 Hi...
 I’m Breanna!
 - 👀 I’m looking for: A full-time software developer position!
 I currently live in Denver, but I am open to relocating and/or remote work.
-I prefer back-end programming, specifically with C#.
+I prefer back-end programming, specifically working with C#.
 Eager to learn more technologies and languages.
 - 📫 How to reach me: starikabreanna@gmail.com

 <!---